Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 Q: What are the CM/ECF attorney rules for viewing sealed documents?

-When an attorney attempts to open a sealed document, he or she MUST be logged in to the filing system; otherwise, he or she will be presented with the log in screen.
-Access to sealed documents is granted only to the attorneys of record in the case.
-CM/ECF will only grant access to sealed documents after verifying the attorney’s login credentials.
+When an attorney of record attempts to open a sealed document in one of the attorney's assigned cases, he or she MUST be logged in to CM/ECF; otherwise, the attorney will be presented with the log in screen.
+CM/ECF will only grant access to sealed documents after verifying the attorney of records's login credentials.